Download the NHC Product Description User's Guide for all tropical cyclone-related

 WTPZ61-65 KNHC (MIATCUEP1-5) – E. Pacific

-A TCU may be issued without a storm summary section to provide advance notice that significant changes to storm information will be conveyed shortly, either through a subsequent TCU or through
+- To provide advance notice that significant changes to storm information will be conveyed shortly, either through a subsequent TCU or through a Special Advisory.

 For a current listing of active storms, please visit our